Compression with wildcards: Abstract simplicial complexes: The Facets-To-Faces algorithm

-{\bf 6.2.1} Here comes an experimental comparison of the two naive algorithms.
-For various values of $w,\ h,\ fs$ we produced at random $h$ subsets (=facets) of $[w]$, for simplicity all of uniform cardinality $fs$ (=facet size).
-We record the cardinality $|{\cal S}{\cal C}|$ of the ensuing simplicial complex ${\cal S}{\cal C}$ and the times (rounded to full seconds) $T_1,\ T_2$ needed for the First Naive Algorithm (=FNA) and Second Naive Algorithm (=SNA) respectively.
+{\bf 4.1.3 } Here comes an experimental comparison of the two naive algorithms.
+For various random instances $(w,h,fs)$ (see 3.3.1) we recorded the times (rounded to full seconds) $T_1,\ T_2$ needed for FNA and SNA respectively to enumerate the ensuing simplicial complex ${\cal S}{\cal C}$.
 The number $R_2$ of final 012-rows produced by SNA is recorded as well.
-In contrast, recall that FNA offers no compression.
-However, its advantage is that all faces contained in a facet $F_i$, i.e. the powerset ${\cal P}(F_i)$, is 'instantaneously' produced by the hardwired command {\tt Subsets[$F_i$]}.
+In contrast, FNA offers no compression but, recall, its advantage is that all faces contained in a facet $F_i$, are 'instantaneously' produced by {\tt Subsets[$F_i$]}.
 This advantage wins out in the $(20,100,10)$ instance.
-The $(20,10,18)$-instance lets SNA catch up because it compresses on average roughly 16 faces per 012-row, whereas FNA invests considerable time pruning duplicated faces.
+The $(20,10,18)$-instance lets SNA catch up because it compresses on average roughly 16 faces per 012-row, whereas FNA outputs faces one-by-one and invests considerable time (despite the hardwired {\tt Union} command!) to prune duplicated faces.
 These two trends increase in the $(20,1000,16)$-instance to the extent that SNA is more than twice as fast as FNA.
-The tables are turning in the (extrapolated) $(24,1000,16)$-instance because the compression of SNA is just too poor (about 2 faces per 012-row).
-Finally, the (extrapolated) $(50,100,20)$-instance with its 109'437'738 faces provides a Pyrrhus victory for SNA, at least when only a face {\it count} is required.
-Let us explain.
-For starters, 109'437'738 was computed by methods discussed later (see Table 7).
-The FNA ran out of memory while uniting ${\cal P}(F_1)\cup\cdots\cup {\cal P}(F_{18})$ with ${\cal P}(F_{19})$.
-As opposed to FNA the SNA can delete faces after they are counted and thus has no memory issues.
+The tables are turning again in the extrapolated $(24,1000,16)$-instance because the compression of SNA is just too poor (about 2 faces per 012-row).
+Finally, the extrapolated $(50,100,20)$-instance with its 109'437'738 faces\footnote{Several of the methods dscussed in Section 5 can get this number very fast} provides a Pyrrhus victory for SNA: The FNA ran out of memory while executing {\tt Union}$[\{...\},{\tt Subsets}[F_{19}]]$.

-{\sl Table 4: Comparison of the two naive algorithms }
+{\sl Table 2: Comparison of the two naive algorithms }

-{\bf 6.3.} Let us turn to Boolean functions.
-Specifically the {\it complements} of the facets of ${\cal S}{\cal C}$ match the terms of a (antitone) Boolean function $\psi$ in DNF with model set $Mod(\psi)={\cal S}{\cal C}$.
-For instance, ${\cal S}{\cal C}_1$ yields in view of (1) the DNF